Shingles Painful Rash: Understanding the Varicella-Zoster Virus

 Treatment Options

-Treatment aims to reduce pain.
-It also aims to prevent complications.
+Treatment aims to reduce pain and prevent complications.

 Antiviral Medications